-Basic level of knowledge on the Archaeology of South America (equivalent to Archaeology BA1 World Archaeology: Archaeology of the Americas).
+Basic level of knowledge on the Archaeology of South America (equivalent to the BA1 course World archaeology 2).

 The Andes continues to be an area of fascination for travelers from outside the continent, eager to encounter an exotic landscape of rainforests, mountain peaks, and hidden cities.